sferik/sign-in-with-twitter/README.md

 obtain OAuth credentials.
 Once you obtain credentials, substitute your consumer key and secret into the command below.

+Sign in with twitter requires a callback url, otherwise you will see a "401 Unauthorized" error.
+The callback url can be any url, except localhost.

 [apps]: http://dev.twitter.com/apps

     CONSUMER_KEY=abc CONSUMER_SECRET=123 rails server